Choosing the right swimming lesson program isn't as simple as signing up at your nearest pool.

 The goal should be achievable and realistic in my opinion, but not something that you can master in 30 minutes.

-The goal should keep you motivated, push you and it also should give a better idea to the swim instructor in terms of what you'd like to learn and how he/she should adjust swimming lessons so you are more likely to succeed.
+The goal should keep you motivated and also give the swim instructor a better idea of what you'd like to learn.
+This helps them adjust the lessons so you are more likely to succeed.

-For example: If you are afraid of water, set yourself a goal to learn how to relax and float without the sinking panic in your mind.
+For example: If you are afraid of water, set yourself a goal to learn how to relax and float without that sinking panic.

-Then when you master that, go a bit further and mark a goal to swim some distance of the pool in any stroke without touching the bottom.
+Then when you master that, go a bit further and set a goal to swim a certain distance without touching the bottom.

 After you set your goals, it is a good idea to discuss them with the swim instructor and adjust them according to their feedback.